 Health care decisions should be based on a synthesis of the global body of evidence rather than relying on the convenient selection of one or more discrete studies.
 Evidence synthesis methods seek to establish the overall balance of information on a given topic, and are based on identifying, assessing and examining all the available evidence on a given topic to inform health care decisions.

 Evidence Synthesis Ireland (ESI) is an all-Ireland initiative funded by the Health Research Board (HRB) and the Health and Social Care, Research and Development (HSC R&D) Division of the Public Health Agency in Northern Ireland.
 ESI is a non-profit organisation.
 ESI charges a subsidised fee for workshops in order to cover costs associated with events, and reduce the incidence of no-shows.
 Any income earned by ESI is re-invested into the organisation to increase our capacity to support our work, including delivering additional training events.

 Our mission is to make evidence syntheses more usable in every sense of the word – better designed, conducted and reported, more useable for decision makers and more usable within health care policy and clinical practice decision making across the Island of Ireland and beyond.

-The primary aim of ESI is to build evidence synthesis knowledge, awareness and capacity among the public, health care institutions and policymakers, clinicians and researchers on the Island of Ireland.
-The secondary aim is to generate knowledge on methodological efficiencies in evidence syntheses.
+We are building evidence synthesis knowledge, awareness and capacity among the public, health care institutions and policymakers, clinicians, and researchers on the Island of Ireland.
+We are also generating knowledge on methodological efficiencies in evidence syntheses.

 ESI includes Cochrane Ireland, whose mission is to promote evidence-informed health decision-making by producing high-quality, relevant, accessible systematic reviews and other synthesized research evidence.